-- First Aid - Confined Space Entry (CSE) - H2S Alive - Aerial Work Platform (AWP) - Or as referred to in Clause 18.01 - (b) Employees dispatched through the Union will be in possession of valid certification in the above noted training at time of dispatch. - (c) Employees whose certifications in the above noted training expire within 60 calendar days of dispatch, will have the responsibility of renewing these certifications on their off-duty time at no cost to the Employer.
+- First Aid

+- Confined Space Entry (CSE)

+- H2S Alive

+- Aerial Work Platform (AWP)

+- Or as referred to in Clause 18.01

+- (b) Employees dispatched through the Union will be in possession of valid certification in the above noted training at time of dispatch.
+The Union shall be required at time of dispatch to include expiry date of requested safety certificates by the employer.

+- (c) Employees whose certifications in the above noted training expire within 60 calendar days of dispatch, will have the responsibility of renewing these certifications on their off-duty time at no cost to the Employer.
 Failure to renew the above noted safety certificates prior to their expiry date may be the cause for suspension or termination of employment.
-Any fees charged for renewing such certificates shall be the responsibility of the Employee. - (d) The Employer shall be responsible for re-certify any of the above noted expired safety certificates, or safety certificates needing renewal due to course content changes, for any Employee who has been in their employ for more than 60 calendar days. - (e) Employees will be paid at regular straight time rates for any time spent for course renewals of compulsory safety training in accordance with (d) above and the Employer will pay any fees charged for such renewals. - 22.11 Safety related courses or certifications not referred to above that are required by an Employer will be paid for by the Employer and the time spent in such training courses will be paid for at regular straight time rates. - 22.12 (a) The Parties are committed to eliminating unnecessary, duplicative safety training.
+Any fees charged for renewing such certificates shall be the responsibility of the Employee.

+- (d) The Employer shall be responsible for re-certify any of the above noted expired safety certificates, or safety certificates needing renewal due to course content changes, for any Employee who has been in their employ for more than 60 calendar days.

+- (e) Employees will be paid at regular straight time rates for any time spent for course renewals of compulsory safety training in accordance with (d) above and the Employer will pay any fees charged for such renewals. - 22.11 Safety related courses or certifications not referred to above that are required by an Employer will be paid for by the Employer and the time spent in such training courses will be paid for at regular straight time rates. - 22.12 (a) The Parties are committed to eliminating unnecessary, duplicative safety training.
 Therefore, Employees shall disclose to the Employer any current safety training certificates that may be required for that job, as identified by the Employer at the point of dispatch.
 The Employer shall supply a single point of contact for the purpose of supplying this information by way of email, fax, or phone.
-Following the acceptance of a dispatch slip, Employees shall promptly remit to the Employer, copies of any applicable safety certificates by fax, email, or personal presentation at an address of the Employer or any other method that will achieve this objective.

-(b) Where the Union operates a training database, Employers shall disclose any safety training certifications provided to Employees while at work to the Union so that it may be entered into the database.
+Following the acceptance of a dispatch slip, Employees shall promptly remit to the Employer, copies of any applicable safety certificates by fax, email, or personal presentation at an address of the Employer or any other method that will achieve this objective. - (b) Where the Union operates a training database, Employers shall disclose any safety training certifications provided to Employees while at work to the Union so that it may be entered into the database. - (c) To protect the Union and its members from incurring costs for unnecessary training, the following provisions will apply: - i.
+Employers shall disclose only relevant safety training certificates required for the specific work site in accordance with the dispatch request. - ii.
+In the event that an employee is transferred to another province or territory, or the terms and conditions of their employment have changed by working under a different collective agreement, a new dispatch request will be required for those employees being transferred.